dfelinto/blender-manual/manual/physics/forces/force_fields/types/texture.rst

 Texture Mode
    This sets the way a force vector is derived from the texture.

-   RGB
+   :Curl:
+      Calculates the force vector from the curl of the 3D-RGB texture (rotation of RGB vectors).
+      This also works only with a color texture.
+It can be used for example to create a nice looking turbulence force with a color clouds texture with Perlin noise.
+   :Gradient:
+      Calculates the force vector as the 3D gradient of the intensity (grayscale) of the texture.
+      The gradient vector always points to the direction of increasing brightness.
+   :RGB:
       Uses the color components directly as the force vector components in the color encoded directions.
       You need an RGB texture for this, e.g. an image or a color ramp.
       So a *Blend* texture without a color ramp would not suffice.
-   Gradient
-      Calculates the force vector as the 3D gradient of the intensity (grayscale) of the texture.
-      The gradient vector always points to the direction of increasing brightness.
-   Curl
-      Calculates the force vector from the curl of the 3D-RGB texture (rotation of RGB vectors).
-      This also works only with a color texture.
-It can be used for example to create a nice looking turbulence force with a color clouds texture with Perlin noise.

 Nabla
    It is the offset used to calculate the partial derivatives needed for *Gradient* and *Curl* texture modes.

-Use Object Coordinates
+Use Coordinates
    Uses the emitter object coordinates (and rotation & scale) as the texture space the particles use.
    Allows for moving force fields, that have their coordinates bound to the location coordinates of an object.

 Root Texture Coordinates
    This is useful for hair as it uses the texture force calculated for the particle root position for all parts of the hair strand.

 2D
-   The *2D* button disregards the particles Z coordinate and only uses particles X & Y as the texture coordinates.
+   Disregards the particles Z coordinate and only uses particles X & Y as the texture coordinates.

 Remember that only procedural texture are truly 3D.